A suggested approach to motivate people to install the Hootsuite app

 screenshot of the Hootsuite mobile experiment

-Problems we were trying to solve
+What was the problem we were trying to solve?

-The Online Revenue team (the team I worked for) decided to do an experiment in order to increase app installs for iPhone users: if the person had an iPhone and went to the login screen via browser, they would land on a page that would show them the benefits of installing the app.
+We decided to do an experiment in order to increase app installs for iPhone users: if the person had an iPhone and went to the login screen via browser, they would land on a page that would show them the benefits of installing the app.

 Process